-ii) Description of approaches followed for specific and general allowances and statistical methods; The Bank is required to maintain the following general and specific provision in respect of classified and unclassified loans and advances / investments on the basis of Bangladesh Bank guidelines issued from time to time:
+ii) Description of approaches followed for specific and general allowances and statistical methods; The Bank is required to maintain the following general and specific provision in respect of classified and unclassified loans and advances/investments on the basis of Bangladesh Bank guidelines issued from time to time:

-Particulars Rate General provision on unclassified Small and Medium Enterprise (SME) financing.
-0.25% General provision on unclassified loans and advances/investments other than Consumer Financing, Loans to Brokerage House, Merchant Banks, Stock Dealers etc., SMA as well as SME Financing) 1% General provision on interest receivable on loans / investments.
-1% General provision on off-balance sheet exposures (Provision has been made on the total exposure and amount of cash margin & value of eligible collateral were not deducted while computing off-balance sheet exposure).
-1% General provision on unclassified loans and advances/investments for housing finance, loans for professionals to set-up business under consumer financing scheme.
-2% General provision on the unclassified loans to Brokerage House, Merchant Banks, Stock Dealers, etc. 2% General provision on unclassified amount for Consumer Financing.
-5% General provision on outstanding amount of loans kept in Special M (SMA) will be at the same respective rate as stated above (0.25% to 5 Circular No. 05 dated 29.05.2013.
+Particulars Particulars Particulars Rate General provision on unclassified Small and Medium Enterprise (SME) 0.25% financing.
+0.2076 General provision on unclassified loans and advances/investments other than Consumer Financing, Loans to Brokerage House, Merchant 1% Banks, Stock Dealers etc., SMA as well as SME Financing).
+General provision on Short-term Agricultural & Micro-credits.
+1% General provision on interest receivable on loans / investments.
+1% General provision on off-balance sheet exposures (Provision has been made on the total exposure and amount of cash margin & value of eli- 1% gible collateral were not deducted while computing off-balance sheet 176 exposure).
+General provision on unclassified loans and advances/investments for housing finance, loans for professionals to set-up business under 2% consumer financing scheme.
+General provision on the unclassified loans to Brokerage House, 00/ Merchant Banks, Stock Dealers, etc. 2% General provision on unclassified amount for Consumer Financing.
+5% General provision on outstanding amount of loans kept in Special Mention Account (SMA) will be at the same respective rate as stated above (0.25 % to 5%) as per BRPD Circular No. 05 dated 29.05.2013.
 Specific provision on Sub-Standard loans & advances / investments 20% Specific provision on Doubtful loans & advances / investments 50% Specific provision on bad / loss loans & advances / investments 100%

+Quantitative disclosure

-Quantitative disclosure b) Total gross credit risk exposures broken down by major types of credit exposure.
+Total gross credit risk exposures broken down by major types of credit exposure.
+TotalgrosscreditriskexposuresbrokendownbymajortypesofcreditexposureoftheBank: